 Appeals and Final Review

-Respondents and complainants may petition for a review of a decision or assigned sanction(s) within three (3) business days of issuance of a written decision letter
+Respondents may petition for a review of a decision or assigned sanction(s) within three (3) business days of issuance of a written decision letter

 .
-All requests for review must be in writing and delivered to the appropriate administrator as indicated in the written decision letter.
+All requests for review must be in writing and delivered to the appointed administrator in the manner indicated in the written decision letter.